 - Examination dates will be available during the Semester.
 Please refer to Examination timetable when published.

 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, workshops, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

 To complete each of the assignments satisfactorily, students must obtain at least 50% of the marks available for the assignment.
 To complete the examination satisfactorily, students must obtain at least 50% of the marks available for the examination.

 Penalties for late submission of required work:

-If students submit assignments after the due date without prior approval then a penalty 5% of the marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
-No assignments will be accepted after model answers have been posted.
+If students submit assignments after the due date without prior approval then a penalty 5% of the marks gained by the student for the assignment will apply for each working day late.

 Requirements for student to be awarded a passing grade in the course: